What is Special About Charcoal Sumiyaki Coffee Roasting?

 Among them, the Binchō-tan that uses Ubame oak as the raw material is known to be the best.

 Click here to read more about Binchotan

 Binchō-tan charcoal is recommended for roasting

 Binchō-tan charcoal is a special kind of charcoal in the sense that it does not have moisture content.
-Moreover, it has a chemical structure that makes it hard, and difficult to ignite.
-As a result, once it is ignited, it can generate a large quantity of heat and can reach an astoundingly high temperature - as high as 1000 ° C. Charcoal roasting is one of the roasting methods that require a high level of expertise and experience to master as it is difficult to maintain constant thermal power.
+Moreover, it has a chemical structure that makes it hard to ignite.
+As a result, once it is ignited, it can generate a large quantity of heat.
+It can reach an astoundingly high temperature - as high as 1000 ° C. Charcoal roasting is one of the methods that require a high level of expertise and experience to master, as it is challenging to maintain constant thermal power.
 However, when it comes to Binchotan charcoal, a relatively stable roasting can be performed as Binchotan charcoal has a high calorific value, long burning time, and gives out a high level of Infrared rays.